Homepage of the site 'What to do with your life?'

 •

-If neither of the two chooses spontaneously the 'delegation of power' modality, then the 'confrontation of reasoning' modality should be applied.
+If neither of the two spontaneously chooses the 'delegation of power' modality, then the 'confrontation of reasoning' modality should be applied.

-Are they reasoning, or rhetoric?
+Do they engage in reasoning or rhetoric?

 •

-claiming that all opinions are equal (the Monty Pythons would say 'Let's call it a draw')
+asserting that all opinions are equal (the Monty Pythons would say 'Let's call it a draw')

 •